Fresh ice warnings issued as cold snap hits parts of the UK

 The wintry weather comes after Prime Minister Rishi Sunak visited flood-hit residents in Oxford, and Environment Agency (EA) workers are still trying to mop up from the heavy rainfall and high winds during Storm Henk last week.

+Temperatures dipped to -8C at Altnaharra in the Scottish Highlands and temperatures are expected to be lower than average for this time of year for much of the week.

-Southern parts of the UK are set for “ice and small amounts of snow” which could cause icy patches on some roads and cause people to fall on slippery surfaces.
+Southern parts of the UK are set for “ice and small amounts of snow” which could cause icy patches on some roads and lead people to fall on slippery surfaces.

-Meanwhile, floods are still expected to affect some regions as water levels rise.
+Meanwhile, the EA said “significant” floods are expected to continue on parts of the lower River Trent on Monday with minor impacts expected there and along the rivers Thames and Severn until Wednesday.

+Minor groundwater flooding is expected across parts of Dorset, Wiltshire and Hampshire and could possibly hit other parts of the south as well as Yorkshire.

+“If you are driving … look out for potential hazards and keep your speed down.
+Using a higher gear may be more appropriate.”

+Tuesday night could be even colder with temperatures potentially dropping to -9C in the Scottish Highlands, while daytime temperatures are not expected to top 6C in the south and 8C in the north.

-An amber cold health alert (CHA) for the North West of England, the Midlands, the South West of England and the South East of England is also in place through to noon on Friday.
+An amber cold health alert (CHA) for the North West of England, the Midlands, the South West of England and the South East of England is also in place until noon on Friday.

-The amber alert, issued by the UK Health Security Agency (UKHSA) and the Met Office, means “cold weather impacts are likely to be felt across the whole health service for an extended period of time”.
+The amber alert, issued by the UK Health Security Agency (UKHSA), means “cold weather impacts are likely to be felt across the whole health service for an extended period of time”.

 There is also a yellow cold health alert in place for the North East of England, Yorkshire and the Humber, the East of England and London.